 Liquid Nitrogen Treatment

 Liquid nitrogen is a cold, liquefied gas with a temperature of 196 degrees below zero Celsius (-321 Fahrenheit).
-Liquid nitrogen is used to destroy superficial skin growths like warts, pre-skin cancers called actinic keratosis and common benign growths called seborrheic keratosis.
+Liquid nitrogen is used in Portland to destroy superficial skin growths like warts, pre-skin cancers called actinic keratosis and common benign growths called seborrheic keratosis.
 Liquid nitrogen causes stinging and mild pain while the growth is being treated.
 It freezes and then thaws.
-This process takes less than a minute but the discomfort can last from five to thirty minutes.
+In Portland, this process takes less than a minute but the discomfort can last from five to thirty minutes.